- Courses with British students (except London-focused courses)

 TOTAL CREDIT HOURS

-16 semester credits
+Up to 16 semester credits

 The University of Westminster, with 20,000 students, is divided into four campuses.
 Every campus has its own individual character and is home to a significant international student body, its own library and catering facilities.
 The central campuses are all just a short distance from many famous London landmarks.